Up to 50% off sofas & mattresses — limited‑time deals.

 Buying checklist that prevents regret

-• Measure doorways, turns, elevators, and the delivery path before you order.
+• Measure doorways, turns, elevators, and the full delivery path before you order, using the same approach you would use to properly measure a sofa.

-• Verify proportions: in side photos, arms and back should read as roughly the same height.
+• Verify the profile in side photos so the arms and back read at roughly the same height.

 Chesterfield vs tuxedo sofa